Tyler Woodard’s New Beginning to Life50 Year Anniversary

 There was not much change in his condition for 18 days until Tyler’s nurse randomly asked him to give her a thumbs up.
 And he did.
 The nurse ran to tell Juliette the exciting news.

 A week later, Tyler was transferred to the Disorders of Consciousness (DoC) Program at Brooks Rehabilitation Hospital.
 This specialized program, which began in 1999, was specifically designed for patients in a reduced or minimally conscious state following a neurological injury or illness.
 The purpose of the DoC Program is to provide an accurate clinical diagnosis through comprehensive evaluations by specially trained doctors and professionals.
-Each week, patients participate in 5 – 6 days of physical, occupational, and speech/cognitive therapy which will consist of a data-driven approach.
+Each week, patients participate in 5 – 6 days of physical, occupational, and speech therapy/cognitive therapy which will consist of a data-driven approach.
 The primary goal of this highly specialized program is to discharge each patient back home, so training and education for family is also a main component.

 “Once we got to Brooks I was just like, Oh, thank God, because everybody was so upbeat.
 So positive, no one ever said a negative thing,” said Juliette.